tpatki/flux-multi-cluster-utilities/README.md

 fPhtF4SB
 ```

-#### 3. Obtain the URIs for Instance B, which we want to delegate to.
+#### 3. Obtain the URI for Instance B, which we want to delegate to.
 We utilize `flux proxy` and provide it the Job ID to get the instance's local URI,
 and then convert this to a remote URI using `flux uri --remote`.
+We use the remote URI
+in the next steps.

 ```
 $ flux proxy fPhtF4SB flux getattr local-uri                        # Local URI